How to Develop Incredible Self-Discipline

 Through practicing saying no to others you do yourself a huge favor.

-More time can be spent on your own work, dreams, and goals.
-Also, your confidence and sureness in yourself will grow by saying no.
+More time can be spent on your own training, dreams, and goals.

-As you become more disciplined in saying no, you will begin to only do the things that line up with your ideals.
-This makes you a much more authentic person.
+As you become more disciplined in saying no, you will begin to only do the things that line up with your ideals and goals.

 No more time will be wasted doing things that you do not want to do, just because you felt like saying yes was the only option.